WallyMagill/lessonlink/README.md

 This is the frontend application for the LessonLink platform, built with React and Vite.

 Hosted Link: https://project-lessonlink.onrender.com/

-*Please note that on first load of dashboard it may take 30secs - 1 minute to load this is due to the backend being run on a free instance of render, it should be quick after first load*
+*Please note the dashboard may take 30secs - 1 minute to load at first.
+This is due to the backend being run on a free instance of render, it should be quick after first load*

 ## Project Structure